demisto/content/Packs/Core/Integrations/CortexCoreXQLQueryEngine/README.md

 ## Troubleshooting

-1. To use this integration, the machine must be an XSIAM machine with version 8.6.0-992980 or higher.
+1. To use this integration, the machine must be an XSIAM machine with version 8.7.0-1247804 or higher.
-2. When using a query with more than 1000 results, the XSIAM version must be at least 8.7.0-1230614.
-As a result, if the XSIAM version is lower than the mentioned version, please set the limit to 1000 or fewer.

 ## Commands